hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 WidgetWeaver can generate and edit designs from natural language using **Foundation Models** when available.

-### Generate a new design
+Generate a new design:
 - Use the **AI** section in the app
-- Enter a prompt like:
+- Example prompts:
   - “minimal habit tracker, teal accent, no icon”
   - “bold countdown widget, centred, bigger title”
 - Tap **Generate New Design**
-- Optionally toggle **Make generated design default**
+- Optionally enable **Make generated design default**

-### Patch an existing design
+Patch an existing design:

-Patch edits apply small changes to the current design, for example:
+- Example patch instructions:
   - “more minimal”
   - “bigger title”
   - “change accent to teal”
   - “remove image”
   - “remove symbol”

-Tap **Apply Patch To Current Design**.
+- Tap **Apply Patch To Current Design**

-### Availability + fallbacks
+Availability + fallbacks:
 - If Apple Intelligence / Foundation Models are available, the app generates a constrained payload and maps it into `WidgetSpec`.
 - If unavailable (device not eligible, Apple Intelligence disabled, model not ready, etc.), WidgetWeaver still works:
   - New designs fall back to deterministic templates/rules
   - Patch edits fall back to deterministic rules

-### Privacy
+Privacy:
 - Prompt generation is designed to run on-device.
 - Images are never generated; images are picked by PhotosPicker and stored locally in the App Group container.